a51sn/nice-music-bot/README.md

 To add the bot to your server, go to Discord Developer Portal > OAuth2 > URL Generator, and under Scopes, check `bot` and under Bot Permissions, check `Read Messages`, `Send Messages`, `Manage Messages`, `Read Message History`, and `Add Reactions`, and send the URL to someone with administrator access to your server.

-Then, run `bot.py`.
+Then, run `python3 bot.py`.
 You should see the message "Bot connected as {username of your bot}".
 Your bot will be online as long as this program continues running!

 ## Hosting!
 I finally figured out how to make the bot available even when my laptop is not on to run the program!
 Here's how I did it.

-I set up an e2 micro VPS on Google Cloud Compute Engine (I chose this because it's within GCP's "always-free" tier!
-Alternatively, you could use other VPS providers like AWS, Azure, Digital Ocean,  etc).
-This allowed me to ssh into a VM where I cloned this repo, installed all the dependencies, and then looked for a way to keep bot.py running even after I logged out.
-I explored 3 different approaches before I found what worked best for me (skip to 3 if you're not interested in the process).
+First, I set up an e2 micro VPS on [Google Cloud Compute Engine](https://cloud.google.com/compute).
+I chose this because it's within GCP's "always-free" tier!
+Alternatively, you could use other VPS providers like AWS, Azure, Digital Ocean,  etc.

+I ssh-ed into the VM and cloned this repo, installed all the dependencies, and then looked for a way to keep bot.py running even after I logged out.
+I explored 3 different approaches before I found what worked best for me ([_skip to the 3rd if you're not interested in hearing about my false starts!_](#3-creating-a-systemd-service)).

 ### **1. running bot.py within a separate tmux session**
-[Tmux](https://linuxize.com/post/getting-started-with-tmux/) stands for "terminal multiplexer", which is basically a tool that lets you create and access multiple, persistent terminal sessions from one screen.
+[Tmux](https://linuxize.com/post/getting-started-with-tmux/) stands for "terminal multiplexer", a tool that lets you create and access multiple, persistent terminal sessions from one screen.
 Normally, when you run a Python program from a terminal, you lose the ability to interact with the shell or close the terminal without interrupting the program.
-Tmux allows you to run the program from a separate terminal session and then "detach" from it, freeing up your terminal while letting bot.py continue to run in the background.
+Tmux allows you to run the program from a separate terminal session and then "detach" from it, freeing up your terminal while the program continues running in the background.

 I installed tmux with `sudo apt install tmux`.
 Then, I created a new session with `tmux a`, navigated to the repo folder, and ran `python3 bot.py`.
 Once I saw the confirmation message "Bot connected as {bot-username}", I detached with `Ctrl-b d` and then closed the window.
 Lastly, I checked to see if my bot was still online by pinging it from a Discord server I had added to, and it worked!